Son of the Mask: Production

+Development

-Not long after the release of The Mask, Nintendo Power announced that Jim Carrey would be returning in a sequel called The Mask II.
+After the release of The Mask, Nintendo Power announced that Jim Carrey would be returning in a sequel called The Mask II.
 The magazine held a contest where the first prize would be awarded a walk-on role in the film.
 Chuck Russell, who directed the original film, expressed his interest in a Mask sequel in his 1996 Laserdisc commentary.
 He was hoping Carrey would come back as the title character, along with Amy Yasbeck, who played reporter Peggy Brandt in the original.
 Russell decided to cut scenes when Peggy dies and leave the character open for the sequel.
-In a 1995 Barbara Walters Special, Carrey revealed that he was offered $10 million to star in The Mask II, but turned it down, because his experiences on Ace Ventura: When Nature Calls convinced him that reprising a character he'd previously played offered him no challenges as an actor.
+In a 1995 Barbara Walters Special, Carrey revealed that he was offered $10 million to star in The Mask II.
+Carrey turned it down, because his experiences on Ace Ventura: When Nature Calls convinced him that reprising a character he had previously played offered him no challenges as an actor.
 Due to Carrey declining to reprise his role, the project never came to fruition, and the concept for the sequel was completely changed.
-The winner of the failed contest was given $5000 and other prizes and was issued an apology in the final issue of Nintendo Power in 2012.
+The winner of the failed contest was given $5,000 and other prizes as compensation and was issued an apology in the final issue of Nintendo Power in 2012.